 - A 10-12 page work-term report must be submitted within one month of completion of the 4-month or 8-month co-op placement.
 Reports are submitted to and marked by the Graduate Chair.

 - See the Political Science Work-term Report Guidelines for more information.

 Thesis formatting and submission

 Formatting of Thesis

-Students must review the Thesis Regulations and Guide for proper formatting.
+Students must review Graduate Studies and Postdoctoral Affairs thesis regulations for proper formatting.
 Theses formatted incorrectly will not be accepted.

 Roman numerals should be used for the Front Matter content.

 |Title Page||i - page number should not be displayed||see example below|